pitt-cpace/NebulonGPT/README.md

 If you encounter issues:

 - Make sure Ollama is running (`ollama serve`)
-- Check Docker logs: `docker logs ollama-ui`
+- Check Docker logs: `docker logs nebulon-gpt` or `docker logs vosk-server`
-- Verify that port 3000 is not already in use
+- Verify that ports 3000 and 2700 are not already in use
 - Ensure your Docker installation has permissions to create containers

 ### Connection Issues